AlansCodeLog/indexit/README.md

 - [ ] Option when using test to only print out the parts between the start/end tags.
 - [ ] Tests for sort/order and formatting options.
 - [ ] Tests for start/end tag handling.
+- [ ] Switch to using a parser instead of regex.